– a physical oceanographer and climate (early career) researcher;

 – French (in case you wondered).

-I am involved in a variety of projects about the North Atlantic Deep Water, from the variability of its formation in the Labrador Sea to its interaction with sea ice and Greenland marine-terminated glaciers.
-My favourite tools are global climate models, but I also work with in-situ measurements, including some that I myself collect at sea.
-I am currently supervising two Master’s students and co-supervising one PhD student from Chalmers University of Technology.
+I am involved in a variety of projects about global deep waters, from the variability of their formation at high latitudes to their interaction with sea ice and floating glaciers.
+My favourite tools are global climate models, but I also work with remote sensing and in-situ measurements, including some that I myself collect at sea.
+I am currently supervising one Master’s students and co-supervising two PhD students, one from my department in Gothenburg University and one from Chalmers University of Technology.

 Otherwise, I genuinely enjoy writing and outreach.
 I am notably a regular author for the EGU blog of the Cryospheric division, and when at sea, I blog and post pictures on Polarfever.
 And I do water tank demonstrations in and around Gothenburg when I can.